|

 sensory deprivation

-as the ice cutter, severs.
+the ice cutter, severs.

 Blizzard, snow storm supreme